REFRESH FRONT FASCIA SYSTEM

 NOTE: Prior to installing the Refresh Fascia to the vehicle, the Emergency Hood Release will need to be installed.

-STEP 4: EMERGENCY HOOD RELEASE INSTALLATION
+EMERGENCY HOOD RELEASE INSTALLATION

 NOTE: Depending on the production date of the vehicle, Model S was available with two slightly differing methods of accessing the front trunk.